Tutorial: Configure Azure Information Protection policy settings and create a new label

 We'll use these policy settings later in the tutorial when you will see them in action.

-For Select the default label, select General.
+For Select the default label, select one of the labels, such as General.

 For Users must provide justification to set a lower classification label, remove a label, or remove protection, set this option to On if it is not already.